 For those of us who are not infants and not yet elderly, the evidence is mixed.
 The problem is that, before the flu season begins, the CDC makes an educated guess about which strains of the flu virus will be most prevalent in the upcoming season.
 Sometimes, this guess is off, sometimes it is on.
 In the former cases, you get studies that show that the flu virus does nothing (like this one).

 There are studies that indicate that flu shots are helpful and reduce sick time (see this article).
-So, for me to say that flu vaccines are entirely ineffective, would be, from a scientific perspective, dishonest.
+So, for me to say that flu vaccines are entirely ineffective, would be, from a scientific perspective, incorrect.

 However, I still don’t recommend flu shots.
 Why?
 For several reasons.